Analysis: Booker's Seven Basic Plots Analysis

 Plot Type : Tragedy

-Caesar dotes on Cleopatra happily, but realizes he’s turning into a fool for love.
-He gets word that affairs in Rome and his part of the Asian kingdom are falling apart in his absence.
+Antony dotes on Cleopatra happily, but realizes he’s turning into a fool for love.
+He gets word that affairs in Rome and his part of the kingdom are falling apart in his absence.

 Antony goes back to Rome, makes tentative peace with Caesar by marrying Octavia, and strikes a happy truce with Pompey.

-Caesar starts waging war against Pompey, breaking their pact, and he slanders Antony publicly.
+Caesar starts waging war against Pompey, breaking their pact, and also slanders Antony publicly.
 Antony goes to battle against Caesar, but Cleopatra’s fleet deserts him.
-The woman’s loyalty is questioned as she flirts with one of Caesar’s messengers.
+The queen's loyalty is questioned as she flirts with one of Caesar’s messengers.

 Turns out, the marriage and truce haven’t secured Antony’s honor after all.
 Now he has to fight Caesar.
-While it gives him a good excuse to get rid of Octavia (and the chance to return to Egypt), it seems he can’t even trust Cleopatra, as he loses a naval battle when she turns tail and abandons Antony.
+While it gives him a good excuse to get rid of Octavia (and to return to Egypt), it seems he can’t even trust Cleopatra, as he loses a naval battle when she turns tail and abandons him.
 Though Antony will eventually forgive Cleopatra, he curses her for her willingness to fraternize with Caesar’s messenger, Thidias.
-That flirtation was a clear betrayal of Antony’s love, fresh after her forcing him to betray his honor.
+That flirtation was a clear betrayal of Antony’s love, fresh after he was forced to betray his honor.